SinghRavindr/EduSync/README.md

 ## 📌 Problem Statement

-Build a creative and interactive multimodal application powered by Groq, leveraging its capabilities to solve real-world problems with a focus on user experience and innovation.
+Build a creative and interactive multimodal application powered by Groq, leveraging its capabilities to solve real-world problems with a focus on user experience and innovation

 ---